What are the causes of pain in your teeth or gums?

 Your dentist may suggest treatment options such as fillings, crowns, or bonding to address the issue.

 It's worth noting that teeth grinding is a habit that can have long-term consequences for your oral health and should be taken seriously.

 When wisdom teeth become impacted, they often become quite painful due to the pressure they inflict on the surrounding teeth or infection.
 Impacted wisdom teeth can also lead to secondary issues including tooth damage and crowding if there isn’t enough space for them to erupt properly.

-There are also times the issue that’s causing your tooth pain may lie outside your mouth.
-Viral or sinus infections, vitamin deficiencies, headaches or colds may cause symptoms similar to what you might feel with a toothache.
+Sometimes, the cause of tooth pain may originate from outside the mouth.
+Conditions like viral or sinus infections, vitamin deficiencies, headaches, or colds can produce symptoms similar to a toothache.

 If you are wondering how to relieve tooth pain, the first and most obvious answer is to make an appointment with your dentist so that the issue can be diagnosed and treated.